-If there is any qualification about the overall quality of facilities, it is about the state of the college building and in particular the social/recreational, dining and circulation spaces.
+Another qualification about the overall quality of facilities refers to the state of the college building, and in particular the social/recreational, dining and circulation spaces.
 There have been visible improvements of this old building in recent years, but the general quality is still not good.
 Since this does not affect the quality of the learning facilities as such and can be influenced by the college management only to a limited degree, it is not taken into account in the marking.

-The Industrial Practices I and II (internships) as well as the Final Practice are implemented in the study programme, so that opportunities for students' practice are available in sufficient measure.
+The Professional Practices as well as the Final Practice are implemented in the study programme, so that opportunities for students' practice are available in sufficient measure.
 Usually students apply for an internship themselves, though the College has the final say in its assignment.
 There is a formal agreement between the provider of the internship and the College, and the college as well as the company send supervisors.
 Part-time students usually do their internships at their usual workplaces.
 Internship locations are spread roughly evenly within Lithuania, reflecting the structure of the Lithuanian Railways and enabling most students to find a place near where they live.
 Part-time students live in dormitories during their spells at the college.
+Due to the partial inadequacy of the equipment at the college, there is a high degree of dependency on the equipment of the workplaces, though.